Demonstration Gardens are vital educational tools for the Master Gardener program.

 Visit this beautiful demonstration garden that showcases native plants while educating the public about their beauty and value to the ecosystem.

-Master Gardeners are rejuvenated the gardens so that the public could be introduced to and educated about the benefits of native plants.
+Master Gardeners have rejuvenated the gardens so that the public could be introduced to and educated about the benefits of native plants.

-The theme of this garden is native perennials, shrubs, and trees to attract pollinators and provide refuge and nesting sites for wildlife.
+This garden showcases native perennials, shrubs, and trees that attract pollinators and provide refuge and nesting sites for wildlife.

 The goal of our garden bed is to be an educational tool for the public and other gardeners at the Community Garden through Master Gardener and Master Watershed Steward Events.